Sunday, November 19, 2023

 But on the other hand the verse in Isaiah 65 taken to imply new people being born is the very same poetic passage taken to imply some people will die.
 Still I believe The Resurrection is the restoration of The Pre-Fall conditions, and so I lean towards suspecting painless childbirth will be an option.

 The Patristics often didn't distinguish between The Millennium and New Jerusalem at all.
 And while today they are distinguished by all Pre-Millennialists, there is still a desire to make The Millennium far more Utopic then it actually is.
-The New Heaven and New Earth will be a Communist Utopia, The Millennium is more complicated and I felt that way even when i was still Pre-Mill liking to compare it to the Dictatorship of the Proletariat.
+The New Heaven and New Earth will be a Communist Utopia, The Millennium is more complicated and I felt that way even when I was still Pre-Mill liking to compare it to Marx's conception of the Dictatorship of the Proletariat.

 For one thing The Saints are NOT ruling the entire world, we have a Camp which is also called the Beloved City.
 And based on Revelation 20 alone there is no proof that Camp is Jerusalem.
 The Thousand years strictly speaking refers to the time Satan is bound not the Kingdom itself which will have no end.